Wurby/RoguePickPocketTracker/README.md

 1. ✅ Verify you're playing a Rogue character
 2. ✅ Enable debug mode with `/pp debug`
 3. ✅ Check addon is loaded in your AddOns menu
-4. ✅ Ensure you're pickpocketing (not just looting corpses)
+4. ✅ Ensure you're pickpocketing
 5. ✅ Try `/reload` to refresh the UI

+**Money tracking issues?**
+- Use `/pp moneycheck` to diagnose money tracking state
+- Check if earnings tracking is enabled in options (`/pp options`)
+- Verify you're in a pickpocketing session when expecting tracking

 **Need help?** Check the [Issues](https://github.com/Wurby/RoguePickPocketTracker/issues) page or submit a bug report!